 On March 21 and 22, MTACC held a Peer Review Workshop made up of senior construction personnel from both the SAS Team and outside industry.
 The purpose was to compare the 9 contract plan against a 13 contract plan that had been developed in February and March 2008, and determine the optimum number of contracts to minimize both market risk and construction risk.
 Although the workshop presented a 9 or 10 package plan to MTACC's upper management, it was not accepted.
-Based on MTACC's recent experience on other projects, a further reduction in contract package size was requested as a means of increasing competition.
+Based on MTACC's recent experience on other projects, a further reduction in contract package size was requested as a means of increasing competition and addressing the market risks during the risk assessment process.
 The SAS Team is currently reviewing its options.
-The results of this effort will be reported in April 2008.
+The Grantee will provide an update to the FTA during the Quarterly Meeting scheduled for May 13, 2008.
 [Ref: SAS-A06-0208].